 Laser treatment may be helpful for reducing macular swelling.
-Laser may also help with Proliferative Diabetic Retinopathy by reducing the areas where the circulation is very poor, making the “bad chemicals” go away, so that the abnormal blood vessels can shrink.
+Laser may also help with proliferative diabetic retinopathy by reducing the areas where the circulation is very poor, making the “bad chemicals” go away, so that the abnormal blood vessels can shrink.
 There are also now very effective medicines for treating diabetic retinopathy, some of which are introduced into the eye at regular intervals using a very tiny needle.
-When there has been bleeding into the center of the eye (vitreous hemorrhage), it will often clear by itself, but it is essential that the eye be examined to be certain that it is safe to observe it.
+When there has been bleeding into the center of the eye (vitreous hemorrhage), it will often clear by itself, but it is essential that the eye is examined to be certain that it is safe to observe it.
 Other problems can cause bleeding in the eye, including retinal tears that can lead to retinal detachment, and it is very important to know what is going on.
 If the blood fails to clear on its own, it is possible to remove the blood with an outpatient surgical procedure called a vitrectomy.
 Sometimes blood will organize and form scar tissue, pulling on the retina and causing it to come away from the wall of the eye.
 This is called a tractional retinal detachment, and also may require surgical intervention.

 Monitoring and Checkups

-Diabetic patients should regularly monitor the vision in each eye, and should seek immediate attention if changes are seen in either eye.
-Changes are less likely to occur when the blood sugars are well controlled, but even when there has been good control, serious problems can arise.
+Diabetic patients should regularly monitor vision in each eye, and should seek immediate attention if changes are seen in either eye.
+Changes are less likely to occur when blood sugars are well controlled, but even when there has been good control, serious problems can arise.
 Our doctors have extensive experience in the diagnosis and management of diabetic retinopathy.
 Regular eye exams, with prompt treatment when necessary, offer the best hope for preserving vision.

-Retinal holes & tears
+Retinal holes and tears